open-toolchain/tekton-catalog/kubernetes-service/README.md

 # Kubernetes-Service related tasks

-- **fetch-iks-cluster-config**: This task is fetching the configuration of a [IBM Cloud Kubernetes Service cluster](https://cloud.ibm.com/docs/containers?topic=containers-getting-started) that is required to perform `kubectl` commands.
+- **iks-fetch-config**: This task is fetching the configuration of a [IBM Cloud Kubernetes Service cluster](https://cloud.ibm.com/docs/containers?topic=containers-getting-started) that is required to perform `kubectl` commands.
-- **kubernetes-contextual-execution**: This task is executing bash snippet/script in the context of a Kubernetes cluster configuration.
+- **iks-contextual-execution**: This task is executing bash snippet/script in the context of a Kubernetes cluster configuration.

 **WARNING: These tasks needs to run on Kubernetes cluster with minimal version 1.16.
 If you are using your own Delivery Pipeline Private Worker to run your tekton pipeline(s), ensure your cluster is updated to this version at least.**